appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 You may wonder how it should be possible to have a component persistent in memory using PHP, a scripting language!
 Usually after every request the instance will be destroyed?
 The simple answer is: As appserver.io runs as a daemon, or better, it provides containers that runs as daemons, you can specify component, that'll be loaded when the application server starts and will be in memory until the server has been shutdown.
 To make it simple, we call that classes [Beans](http://en.wikipedia.org/wiki/Enterprise_JavaBeans), as they do it in Java.

-We've three different types of Beans, `Session Beans`, `Message Beans` and `Entity Beans`.
+We've three different types of beans, `Session Beans`, `Message Beans` and `Entity Beans`.
 In version 1.0.0 we don't have support for `Entity Beans`, because we see mainly think that the responsiblity therefor is up to ORM libraries like Doctrine.
 So we support Doctrine to handle database persistence.

+All bean types must provide a non-argument constructor, optionally no constructor.

 > Based on that possibility, an Application Server like appserver.io gives you the power to distribute the components of your application over your network what includes a great and seamless scalability.